100+ Basic Italian Words for Students Studying Abroad

 /doˈmeːnika/ |

-Pronunciations are given for a better understanding and usage for students specifically.
+Pronunciations are provided for better understanding and usage by students.

 List of 20 Verbs in Italian Language